Julian Assange fathered two children while hiding in Ecuadoran Embassy, alleged partner claims in video

 Tweets about this

-Matthijs Koorn What a story.....
-Julian Assange fathered two children inside Ecuadorian embassy https://t.co/fVFQYMmDb6 via @MailOnline2 seconds ago

-CatherineVierlingن⭐️⭐️ RT @DCKennard: “I feel like Julian’s life might be coming to an end.
-It’s been 10 years of breaking someone down, of trying to destroy his… 29 seconds ago
+John Wren RT @DCKennard: “I feel like Julian’s life might be coming to an end.
+It’s been 10 years of breaking someone down, of trying to destroy his… 8 seconds ago

-Daniel Gerald RT @SkyNews: Julian Assange secretly fathered two children in Ecuadorian embassy https://t.co/1niIay5AGK 31 seconds ago

-Nick 🏴 🇬🇧 RT @suigenerisjen: ‘He doesn't have a voice at present but I do.
-That's why I am using it.'
-After many years of protecting the privacy of h… 53 seconds ago

 1) Julian NOT "holed up" in Embassy.
 Had political asylum.